o3de/o3de.org/content/docs/userguide/asset-memory-analyzer-gem.md

+description: ' Learn to profile memory usage in &ALYlong; projects with the &astmem;. '
+slug: asset-memory-analyzer-gem
+title: Asset Memory Analyzer Gem
+---
 # Asset Memory Analyzer Gem<a name="asset-memory-analyzer-gem"></a>

 Resource management is crtitcal, particularly on platforms such as mobile devices and consoles where heap \(system memory\) and VRAM \(video memory\) are limited\.
 In any given project, the model, texture, animation, and audio resource files that make up the project's assets use the bulk of the memory allocated to run the project\. **Asset Memory Analyzer** shows how memory is allocated to assets as your project runs\.
 It is an indispensable tool to balance memory usage and get the best performance for your project\.